serhmarch/ModbusTools/README.md

 ![](./doc/images/client_sendmessage_window.png)

 This window can be opened using menu `Tools->Send Message`.
+You can send a message to the specified device or to the specified port with unit address (e.g. `unit=0` for broadcast request).
 It works in parallel with regular Modbus application messages and can be seen in LogView as regular Modbus message as well.